thomassamoul/generic-logger/README.md

    * Required for actual file writing
    * If not provided, logs are buffered in memory
    *
+   * For rotation support, implement rotation logic inside this function
+   * based on the rotation config.
+The rotation config is provided in
+   * context.metadata._rotationConfig and formatted text is in context.metadata._formattedText.
+   *
    * @param message - Formatted log message
    * @param level - Log level
    * @param context - Log context with data, metadata, etc.
+   *                 Contains _formattedText and _rotationConfig in metadata
    */
   fileWriter?: (message: string, level: LogLevel, context?: LogContext) => Promise<void>;